RimpaDas11/Weekend-Getaway-Ranker/weekend_getaway_ranker/README.md

 # ⚠️ Disclaimer

-This project is intended for educational and demonstration purposes only.
+This project is developed for educational and demonstration purposes only.

-Recommendations are generated based on the available dataset and scoring methodology.
+Recommendations are generated using the available dataset and scoring methodology.
 Actual travel decisions should consider additional factors such as weather, budget, safety, and personal preferences.

 ---